-- a. current treatment plan; - b. signed treatment contract (if one was obtained); - c. behavioral health attendance records; - d. any disciplinary contracts signed by the beneficiary and provider; - e. last five encounter notes (or initial evaluation through current if the beneficiary has not had five visits); and - f. last ten urine drug screens (both presumptive and definitive) by date of service
+- a. current treatment plan; - b. signed treatment contract (if one was obtained); - c. behavioral health attendance records (if beneficiary is attending counseling); - d. any disciplinary contracts signed by the beneficiary and provider; - e. last five encounter notes (or initial evaluation through current if the beneficiary has not had five visits); and - f. last ten urine drug screens (both presumptive and definitive) by date of service